 In episode 3.11 Final Exam, both Chuck and Sarah are facing a Kobayashi Maru.
 Hence the tragedy of their situation and the sense of hopelessness they both feel.
-This is the absolute nadir of their relationship.
+Along with the ending of 3.08 Fake Name (the Ordeal stage of the Hero’s Journey), this is the absolute nadir of their relationship.
 Sarah’s Kobayashi Maru is that, no matter what she does, she’s going to lose Chuck and herself.
 She doesn’t want to proctor Chuck’s red test because she doesn’t want him to become a cold-blooded assassin.
-This is precisely what she was trying to protect him from back in Prague.

 But if she doesn’t proctor it, Chuck might not pull the trigger and could be killed by the mole.
 If she proctors it, she would never forgive herself but it might save Chuck’s life since she’s the only one that can convince Chuck to pull the trigger.